kushwanth-AI/kushwanth-AI/README.md

 ## Professional Summary

-I am a Senior AI Engineer focused on building production-ready AI systems that combine LLM reasoning, agent orchestration, retrieval-augmented generation, secure backend APIs, and enterprise workflow automation.
+I am a AI Engineer focused on building production-ready AI systems that combine LLM reasoning, agent orchestration, retrieval-augmented generation, secure backend APIs, and enterprise workflow automation.

 My work sits at the intersection of Generative AI, multi-agent systems, healthcare technology, backend engineering, and applied data intelligence.
 I specialize in taking AI concepts from prototype to usable product by designing reliable architectures, integrating real business systems, and building workflows that can operate in production environments.